 Our application for planning permission is being considered.
 In the unlikely event that this is not secured, no money will be taken from backers.
 Alston Moor Community Energy is raising funds to install solar panels on the roof of Samuel Kings School in Alston.
 The school has XXX pupils, is located in the heart of the North Pennines Area of Outstanding Natural Beauty in Eden, Cumbria.
 The project has been designed to cut the school’s energy costs, but will also be used to educate pupils on climate change, and reduce the school’s carbon footprint.
 Similar projects have been successfully delivered all over the U.K. – such as the 10:10 Solar Schools programme, which installed PV on 80 schools around the country.
 The project will cost around £25,000.
 We only need £9,000 from donations.
-We’ve already raised £1,000, courtesy of Cumbria Action for Sustainability, and we’re aiming to raise at least £4,500 from the wider community - the more we raise, the bigger the system we can fit, and the bigger the savings for the school.
+We’ve already raised some funds from Cumbria Action for Sustainability, and we’re aiming to raise at least £4,500 from the wider community - the more we raise, the bigger the system we can fit, and the bigger the savings for the school.
 Every extra £250 we raise, will buy an additional solar panel.

 What we'll deliver: